zeroc-ice/ice-builder-msbuild/README.md

 This automatic addition of Slice files is controlled by the property `EnableDefaultSliceCompileItems`, which is `true` by default.
 Set this property to `false` to disable this behavior.

-As an alternative, you can add Slice files explicitly to your project by setting the `SliceCompile` property, for example:
+As an alternative, you can add Slice files explicitly to your project using the `SliceCompile` property, for example:
 ```
 TODO - example, add file in project's parent directory
 ```

-Setting `SliceCompile` as shown above overwrites any Slice files added to `SliceCompile` through `EnableDefaultSliceCompileItems`.

 ## Customizing the Slice to C++ Compilation